logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 # Build a Form Generator

-Building forms is annoying and an often repetitive task and requires a lot of back and forth to maintain, maybe your client asked to add a field, maybe they asked to remove a field, for most cases using static markup is good enough for your web form needs but in some cases, it would great if you had a dynamic form generator that would quickly render your fields based on some JSON schema.
+Building forms is often a repetitive task and requires a lot of back and forth to maintain.
+Maybe your client asked to add a field, maybe they asked to remove a field.

+For most cases using static markup is good enough for your form needs but in some cases it would great if you had a dynamic form generator that would quickly render your fields based on some JSON schema.

 In this tutorial you will learn how to use vee-validate to build your own form-generator without external libraries.